Article I. NAME

 Article V. MEMBERSHIP

 Persons who subscribe to the stated purposes of ICSA, who agree to abide by the bylaws of the association, and who has graduate training in sociology or any of the social sciences or the social aspects of law, health, and medicine, qualify for ICSA membership.
-Membership shall be divided into three categories: Regular and Student.
+Membership shall be divided into two categories: Regular and Student.
 Regular members shall be eligible to vote, hold office, and serve on the Board of Directors.
 Regular remembers shall pay annual dues of $15.
 Student members are full-time graduate students in sociology or the social sciences and pay the student membership dues of $5.
 Student members are not eligible to vote, hold office, or serve on the Board of Directors.
 The Board of Directors may appoint student liaisons.

 Membership dues shall be paid annually to the association.
 Instead of annual payment of membership dues, a single payment for life (Life Membership) of $300 may be accepted.
 Once paid, the Life members shall not have to pay annual membership dues and shall have the same voting rights as Regular members.
 Benefits for dues-paying members include receiving two issues of ICSA’s newsletter a year, being entitled a discount registration fee for future NACSA conferences, rights to vote for ICSA officers and Board members, and receiving a periodically updated ICSA membership directory.